 We make several assumptions that are useful in analysis and developing engineering insights, even if they might not quite hold in reality.
-More extensive and detailed packet level simulations would be useful to study situations where our assumptions such as natural demand models and linear per-byte valuations do not hold.
+Detailed packet level simulations would be useful to study situations where our assumptions such as natural demand models and linear per-byte valuations do not hold.
 Analyzing real demand to determine the extent to which it confirms to our models is also future work.
-Finally, developing our dynamic prioritization system prototype further by designing appropriate user interfaces for eliciting buyer values, integrating with applications to allow setting traffic values, and evaluating performance such as computational overhead and energy consumption also remains to be done.
+Finally, developing our dynamic prioritization system prototype further by designing appropriate user interfaces for eliciting buyer values, integrating with applications to allow setting traffic values, and evaluating performance metrics such as computational overhead also remains to be done.